Coupling techniques for nonlinear ensemble filtering: Numerical experiments

 \subsection{Lorenz-96 with long inter-observation time}

 Here, we follow the ``hard case'' setup of~\cite{lei2011moment, bengtsson2003toward} for the Lorenz-96 model, with sparse observations in space and time, i.e., $d = 20$ (observing every other component of the state) and $\Delta t_{\rm obs} = 0.4$.
 Each observation has independent additive Gaussian noise with variance $\theta^2 = 0.5$.
 For reference, we note that a $\Delta t_{\rm obs}=0.05$ would correspond to roughly $6$ hours in a global weather model \cite{lorenz1996predictability, majda2012filtering}.
 The large time interval between observations makes the forecast distribution highly non-Gaussian.
 As a result, this configuration typically requires ensemble sizes greater than the state dimension $n$ to track $\zb_{k}^{*}$.
 Furthermore, with a high-dimensional state vector it is necessary to tune the map's localization parameters to achieve stable filtering performance over time.
-As described in Section~\ref{sec:commonsetup}, we tune the localization parameters $r$ and $j$ for the stochastic map filter and the localization radius for the EnKF, and the inflation parameter $\zeta$ for both algorithms.
-We find that the filters require essentially no forecast inflation for these identical twin experiments.
+As described in Section~\ref{sec:commonsetup}, we tune the localization parameters $r$ and $j$ for the stochastic map filter and the localization radius for the EnKF, and the inflation parameter $\zeta$ for both algorithms. {Figure~\ref{fig:lorenz96_hard_meanRMSE_localization_parameters} shows the sensitivity of the average RMSE for the nonlinear filters to the localization parameters.
+For large ensemble sizes, RMSE improves when increasing the number of non-identity map components $j$ and the neighborhood size $r$.
+For each setting of these parameters, the filter with $p = 2$ RBFs (right) offers a slight benefit over the filter with $p = 1$ RBFs (left).
+We emphasize that increasing $j$, $r$, and $p$, for any $p \geq 1$, \emph{all} comprise ways of increasing the nonlinearity of the map: not just via the choice of approximation space for $\ufrak$, but also by expanding {where} in the map---and in which variables---nonlinearity appears.}